Allegheny-Computer-Science-112-S2018/cs112-S2018-lab8-starter/README.md

 -->

-# cs112-S2018-lab8-solution
+# cs112-S2018-lab8-starter

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the solution for Laboratory 8 in Computer Science 112.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter for Laboratory 8 in Computer Science 112.

 <!---